gaiaseynaeve/afec-eigensite/src/work/laclique.md

 ![logo](/img/logo/lc.png)

-For the course Crossmedia Production, we have to create a Fitbit app.
-My group and II decided to create an app for kite surfers.
-In order make this app we needed a logo.
+For the course Graphic Design, we had to choose a company for which we had to think of a whole new concept.
+I chose my dad's wine store and chose to create a new branding with a whole new vision, focusing on the younger generation.
+I made a playful brand identity with lots of colors.

 <div class="charter">
   <img src="/img/lc-site.png">